What Happens If an Employer Does Not Report an Accident in a Timely Manner?

 Get Help With Your Workers’ Comp Claim Today

 If you recently filed a worker’s compensation claim, you must know your rights.
 One of these rights is to have your claim handled in a timely manner in accordance with state and federal laws.
 If your claim isn’t being addressed in this way, it’s essential to have a knowledgeable advocate on your side to fight for your rights.
 Get a free consultation by phone with an employment attorney consultation by completing our form now.
-A locally licensed lawyer will call you within ten minutes to discuss your circumstances.
+A locally licensed labor lawyer will call you within ten minutes to discuss your circumstances.